3 Psychological Techniques To Get People Addicted To Your Videos

-Have you ever noticed how people go into a trance-like state whenever?watching television?
+Have you ever noticed how people go into a trance-like state whenever watching television?
 Have you ever thought about WHY this REALLY happens?
 Well, there?s a NUMBER of reasons for this of course… perhaps an entertaining storyline and maybe some nice visuals and sound effects.
-But?something you might not have noticed is how often the SCREEN changes.
-In nature, our brains have been programmed to notice change.
+But something you might not have noticed is how often the SCREEN changes.
+In nature, our brains have been programmed to notice a change.

 Which of course leads to us watching for much longer than we normally would.
-To use this effect, make sure you change the screen of your video?frequently by using b-rolls (Google that if you don?t what it is), jump cuts (where you instantly zoom in and out… like this…) and segways or transitions like this… Those are some simple things you can do to reset the?attention of your audience… at get them into a kind of ?trance-like? hypnotised state to keep watching your videos… just like on TV.
+To use this effect, make sure you change the screen of your video frequently by using b-rolls (Google that if you don’t what it is), jump cuts (where you instantly zoom in and out… like this…) and segways or transitions like this… Those are some simple things you can do to reset the attention of your audience… at getting them into a kind of ‘trance-like’hypnotizedd state to keep watching your videos… just like on TV.
 Finally, number three:

 Number Three: Always ad an X-Factor at the end

 In MY definition, the X-Factor of your video a simple way of making your video stand out even more and making you come across more special to your viewers.
 You normally do this right at the END of your videos.
 An easy way of including an X-Factor is to use some of the bloopers from your recording at the end of your videos.
 These can really break the ice a lot, and it will help people build a natural affinity with you… which in the end will get them to WANT to watch more of your videos in the future.
 You can also do other things like showing behind the scenes clips, or talking about what?s coming up inside your next video.